cau-placc/pakcs/INSTALL.md

    this file).
 In the following, we assume that `pakcshome` is the name of this directory.

-2. If you have the executables `sicstus` (for SICStus-Prolog) or `swipl` (for SWI-Prolog) in your path, execute "`make`" which installs PAKCS.
+2. If you have the executables `sicstus` (for SICStus-Prolog) or `swipl` (for SWI-Prolog) in your path, execute `make` to install PAKCS.
-   The environment variables `SICSTUSPROLOG` or `SWIPROLOG` are automatically set to appropriate values.

-3. Otherwise, pass these values to `make`, e.g., by
+3. Otherwise, values defining one of these executables can be passed as environment variables `SICSTUSPROLOG` or `SWIPROLOG` to `make`, e.g., by

        make SICSTUSPROLOG=/opt/sicstus/bin/sicstus